SwJOKER/SwJOKER/README.md

 In process I learned Django, Django REST, HTML, CSS, SQL, JS, Docker.
 Maybe my knowledges of any of this are not perfect but I learn permanently and have passion.
+In fact I already knew some of it and used before.
+And maybe I know more.
+Format too narrow to write all what i used or tried.
+For example I used to program AVR-controllers on C and Arduino as hobby.
+But barely it interesting for employer.

 ### By now I have done some projects you can find here: